AbdullatifGhajar/social_gateway/README.md

 ### Prompts

 When a user opens an app through Locus, a prompt may appear.
 Users receive one prompt per day for each app.
 The prompt may be **answerable**, which means it is basically a question that you can answer.
 It can also be **unanswerable**, which is simply a tip for the day like *remember your goals for today*.
 These are stored on the server, so updating these prompts does not require updating the app in the Play Store.
-To learn more about prompts, see the server's documentation: github.com/AbdullatifGhajar/social_gateway_server
+To learn more about prompts, see the server's documentation: [Social Gateway Server](https://github.com/AbdullatifGhajar/social_gateway_server)

 The first prompt of the day is always the same and is as follows: